 Did you know that within Santa Monica’s 8.3 square miles are eight unique neighborhoods, each with their own personality and diverse offerings of things to eat, see and do?
-From an artsy boulevard to a chic street perfect for shopping, scroll below for videos that highlight these areas that are all must visits while in our beach city.
+From an artsy boulevard to a chic street perfect for shopping, scroll below for insightful Santa Monica videos that highlight the “must visits” in each area, while in our beach city.

 Downtown Santa Monica/Third Street Promenade

-Downtown Santa Monica really is an entertainment hub for the city, thanks to the farmers markets, restaurants, boutiques, bars, and movie theaters that line the streets.
+Just steps from the Santa Monica Pier, Downtown Santa Monica and the Third Street Promenade really are an entertainment hub for the city, thanks to the farmers markets, restaurants, boutiques, bars, and movie theaters that line the streets.

-Cafés, shops, sandy beaches, and ocean breezes add to a welcoming neighborhood vibe along Main Street.
+Cafés, shops, sandy beaches, and ocean breezes add to a welcoming (and relaxing) neighborhood vibe along Main Street.

-The centrally located Mid-City is home to a thriving arts scene and the Metro Expo Line, which opened in 2016.
+The centrally located Mid-City is the emerging home to a thriving arts scene and the Metro Expo Line, which opened in 2016.

 Stretching for 10 blocks, Montana Avenue’s tree-lined shopping district is filled with popular eateries, juice bars, upscale boutiques, and a historic theater.